 Mobile apps have recently emerged as tools that people use daily.
 They have essentially evolved into a tool for commuting, networking, entertainment, and much more.
 With billions of annual downloads, they are not only tools for users but also a great channel of customer communication and a source of profit for businesses.
-However, as an entrepreneur rather than a developer, knowledge of what it takes to develop a mobile app development process right from the start is essential.
+However, as an entrepreneur rather than a developer, knowledge of what it takes to develop a mobile app development guide right from the start is essential.
 Although the Apple App Store and Google Play Store have millions of apps, businesses and entrepreneurs continue to line up their new digital products.
 Let’s closely look at the whole procedure of mobile app development.

-Stages of the mobile app development process
+Stages of the mobile app development guide

 Here are some steps to follow while developing a mobile app.